Step One

 Administration

-After registering as a new treasury bank investment stakeholder, each resident will schedule an appointment with an Administrator to complete a non-advisory investment disclaimer and education training.
+After registering as a new treasury bank investment contributor, you will schedule an appointment with an Administrator to complete a non-advisory investment disclaimer and education training.

 Members will also be instructed to read and review the organization’s policies and procurement procedures for community investment authority custody and cash management.